zincware/ZnTrack/docs/source/fields.rst

 .. autofunction:: zntrack.metrics_path
 .. autofunction:: zntrack.plots_path

-It is possible to define custom fields by using :func:`zntrack.field`.
+It is possible to define custom fields by using :meth:`zntrack.field`.

+.. autofunction:: zntrack.field